Anatomic Pathology Program

 - Appropriately use histochemistry and electron microscopy for evaluation of cardiac diseases.

-Residents must demonstrate knowledge about established and evolving biomedical and clinical sciences and the application of this knowledge to cardiac pathology.
+Residents must demonstrate knowledge about established and evolving biomedical and clinical sciences and the application of this knowledge to cardiovascular pathology.
 Residents are expected to:

-- Develop knowledge of the spectrum of neoplastic and non-neoplastic cardiac diseases through reading of textbooks and primary literature
+- Develop knowledge of the spectrum of neoplastic and non-neoplastic cardiovascular diseases through reading of textbooks and primary literature

 - Identify specific morphologic changes in tissues, and their significance